-The amount that may be deducted by way of general exemption in monthly or other periodical returns is to be increased from \$6,000 per month to \$6,700 per month.
-As a general rule, the higher exemption is to first apply in this way in respect of the month during which the Bill receives the Royal Assent but end of the year adjustments will reflect the commencement date of 1 January 1981.
+The amount that may be deducted by way of general exemption in monthly or other periodical returns is to be increased from \$6,700 per month to \$10,000 per month.
+As a general rule, the higher exemption is to first apply in this way in respect of the month during which the Bill receives the Royal Assent but end of the year adjustments will reflect the commencement date of 1 September 1981.
 The exemption will, as previously, be reduced by an amount of \$2 for every \$3 by which the amount of the pay-roll for the month or period exceeds the general exemption.
+Future increases in the general exemption will be capable of being prescribed by regulation.

-Adjustment of liabilities on annual basis (Clause 4)
+Adjustment of liabilities on annual basis (Clauses 4 and 6)

-A refund or rebate is made of the whole of the payroll tax paid or payable by an employer over the course of a financial year if the total wages included in returns required to be furnished under the Commonwealth Act or corresponding State or Northern Territory laws does not exceed the relevant annual exemption.
+A refund or rebate is made of the whole of the pay-roll tax paid or payable by an employer over the course of a financial year if the total wages included in returns required to be furnished under the Commonwealth Act or corresponding State or Northern Territory laws does not exceed the relevant annual exemption.